Welcome to Beauty In A Tik, where each week, we put TikTok's viral beauty hacks and innovative trends to the test.

 Celebrity makeup artist Maria Asadi says that diamond lips go back to the '90s.
 "It's essentially a frosted lip," explains Maria, who cites Kate Moss and TLC as nostalgic inspiration.
 Happily, the diamond lips trend works for all skin tones — if you get the colours right.
 "Those with deeper skin tones might like to opt for a brown- or peach-based nude lip liner and a gold eyeshadow layered on top for the most flattering tone," Maria says.
 She recommends using a flat, dense brush (not a fluffy brush as this will over-spread the eyeshadow powder).
 "You want to maintain control with a precise application, so simply press the eyeshadow product onto your lips."

 You're also probably thinking, Is it safe to use eyeshadow on your lips?
 Products formulated for use on the eyes are likely not tested for use elsewhere, such as lips.
 For this reason, it's important to use your discretion.
 Maria explains that the eyes are incredibly sensitive and that makeup brands go through an intensive safety process to make sure each product is safe for use on the eyes.
-Sure enough, if a product is sold in the UK, you can rest assured that it has passed strict industry regulations.
-Taking this into consideration, Maria says it's generally fine to use eyeshadow on the lips.
-Applying a tiny dab of powder eyeshadow, highlighter and even blush on the lips is something makeup artists and beauty enthusiasts have been doing for years.
+But to be safe, there are alternatives.

 The multiple (and crumbly) steps make diamond lips a look I probably wouldn't attempt very often but I'd gravitate towards the shouty shimmer for a big occasion or a night out with friends.
 Until then, I'll stick to lip slugging for plumper, more moisturised lips naturally.